eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 By incorporating elements of the wider brand including IDE integration, code snippets and supporter logos, we brought the brand to life.
 Plus, no dev site would be complete without a testimonial from Addy Osmani.

-Needed something that could scale well with a lean engineering-focused team powered by community contributions.

 ## The Docs

 Next up was the mack daddy, redesigning the ESLint documentation.
 The docs are a central part of ESLint’s ecosystem and are the place where users can find information about the project, as well as the codebase.